ShabnamHaque/Golang_JWT_Project/README.md

 Backend with authentication and validation that maintains and addresses a MongoDB Database
 <br><br>

-1. We will implement hashing of user passwords.<br>
+1. Password Encryption - implements hashing of user passwords.<br>

 2. Maintain access points (User or Admin) - special access privilege using tokens. <br>